5 Ways to Keep Your Students Writing All Summer Long

-While this isn't technically a summer writing activity, during the last week of school each year, I ask my students to write a letter to the 3rd grader who will sit in their seat next year.
+While this isn't technically a summer writing activity, during the last week of school each year, I ask my students to write a letter to the third grader who will sit in their seat next year.
 We model the letter writing on the interactive whiteboard and develop a framework together of what information should be included.
-The letters normally include an introduction, as well as what to expect in 3rd grade, what they will love learning, how they should behave, and what their teacher is like.
+The letters normally include an introduction, as well as what to expect in third grade, what they will love learning, how they should behave, and what their teacher is like.
 Students also offer one piece of advice that I post on our class website right before the new year begins.
-These letters are put in the hall as part of our "welcome back" bulletin board each fall, and their writers love seeing their last bit of 3rd grade work displayed as they start the new year as 4th graders.
+These letters are put in the hall as part of our "welcome back" bulletin board each fall, and their writers love seeing their last bit of third grade work displayed as they start the new year as fourth graders.

 Keeping It Manageable

 Over the years, we have learned that when we keep the length of the summer packet manageable, more students complete and return the packet in its entirety.
 The work we include can be completed in about 90 minutes per week and is split between reading, writing and math.

 What are you doing to help extend the learning during the summer months?
 Please share your thoughts and ideas in the comment section below.